S.H.A.F.T. and Prohibited SMS Content in the US & Canada

 Refer to the CTIA’s Handbook, section A.5, for additional information.

 Carrier SPAM Mitigation

-Occasionally exceptions are made for specific use cases, but only after careful scrutiny by both the service provider and mobile carrier.
-Reach out to us at firstname.lastname@example.org if you have a request or question about any of the above-mentioned policies and regulations.
-We are happy to discuss alternative ways you can market to your audience and still remain compliant with both the TCPA & the CTIA guidelines.
+Occasionally exceptions are made for specific use cases, but only after scrutiny by the service provider and mobile carrier.
+Reach out to us if you have a request or question about any of the above-mentioned policies and regulations.
+We are happy to discuss alternative ways to market to your audience and remain compliant with both the TCPA and CTIA guidelines.

 This is the prohibited or limited content you should be familiar with before sending promotional messages in the US & Canada.
 Don’t hesitate to go to our Knowledge Base for more useful articles, or contact us if you have any questions or feedback.